Is the Narcissist Legally Insane?

 At all times, even during the worst explosive episode, the narcissist can tell right from wrong and reign in their impulses.
 The narcissist's impulse control is unimpaired, though he may pretend otherwise in order to terrorize, manipulate and coerce his human environment into compliance.

 The narcissist is perfectly capable of anticipating the consequences of his actions and their influence on others.
 Actually, narcissists are "X-ray" machines: they are very perceptive and sensitive to the subtlest nuances.
 But the narcissist does not care.
-For him, humans are dispensable, rechargeable, reusable.
-They are there to fulfil a function: to supply him with Narcissistic Supply (adoration, admiration, approval, affirmation, etc.) They do not have an existence apart from carrying out their "duties".
+For him, humans are dispensable, rechargeable, and reusable.
+They are there to fulfill a function: to supply him with narcissistic supply (adoration, admiration, approval, affirmation, etc.) They do not have an existence apart from carrying out their "duties".

 Still, it is far from a clear-cut case.

 Some scholars note, correctly, that many narcissists have no criminal intent ("mens rea") even when they commit criminal acts ("acti rei").
 The narcissist may victimize, plunder, intimidate and abuse others - but not in the cold, calculating manner of the psychopath.
 The narcissist hurts people offhandedly, carelessly, and absentmindedly.
 The narcissist is more like a force of nature or a beast of prey - dangerous but not purposeful or evil.

 Moreover, many narcissists don't feel responsible for their actions.
 They believe that they are victims of injustice, bias, prejudice, and discrimination.
 This is because they are shape-shifters and actors.
 The narcissist is not one person - but two.
 The True Self is as good as dead and buried.
 The False Self changes so often in reaction to life's circumstances that the narcissist has no sense of personal continuity.